Continually Updated Clinical Reference

 The ORS does not keratinize below the level of the isthmus (in contrast to the IRS).
 However, at the level of the isthmus where the IRS disintegrates, the ORS keratinizes without forming granules (trichilemmal keratinization), which is similar to the keratinization of the hair cortex.

 At the level of the infundibulum, keratinization of the ORS changes to normal epidermal keratinization with formation of the granular cell layer and stratum corneum.
-The basal cell layer of the ORS contains inactive amelanotic melanocytes, which is unlike the surface epidermis that lines the infundibulum.
-The surface epidermis contains active pigmented melanocytes.
+The basal cell layer of the ORS contains inactive amelanotic melanocytes; in contrast, the surface epidermis that lines the infundibulum contains active pigmented melanocytes.
 The inactive melanocytes in the basal cell layer can become melanin-producing cells after skin injury (eg, chemical peels, laser resurfacing, dermabrasion).
 They proliferate and migrate toward the regenerating upper portion of the ORS and the epidermis.

 Glossy (vitreous) layer